-Please gather ’round the hearth, my good friends, for today we shall set off on a History Raid!
-This evening, we shall tell the story of the Norse Homeland, the place from where the ‘Vikings‘ first came.
+Please gather ’round the hearth, Hall Companions, for today we shall set off on another History Raid!
+This time, we’ll share the story of the Norse Homeland, the place from where the ‘Vikings‘ first came.
 What was their homeland like?
 What kind of environment was it?
 How did it shape their society?
 Who lived in there?
 And what kind of kingdoms were there?
-But before we get to answering those questions, allow me to recall the things that we spoke of during our last gathering:
+But before we get to answering those questions, make sure you’ve attended our last raid.

-It goes without saying that Scandinavia was (and still is) a rather cold place.
-And it is hardly surprising, given such an environment, that the major enemy of the Norse gods are the Frost-Giants.
+It goes without saying that Scandinavia was (and still is) a rather cold place; and it is hardly surprising, given such an environment, that the major enemy of the Norse gods are the Frost-Giants.
 But thanks to the warming currents of the Gulf Stream, their climate was surprisingly mild.
-This was especially beneficial for coastal regions such as the Lofoten Islands, which were able to engage in pastoral farming (i.e. the grazing of sheep and cattle) thanks to its warming affects, despite being so far north.
+This was especially beneficial for coastal regions such as the Lofoten Islands, which were able to engage in pastoral farming (the grazing of sheep and cattle) thanks to its warming affects, despite being so far north.

 But it is likely true that the Norse are better known today for their impressive skills at sea.
 While they did indeed farm the land and raise livestock, the Norse were also some of the best seafarers of the medieval world.
 Their homeland was surrounded by the sea, which not only offered them a relatively mild climate, but also a vast array of resources and opportunities.
 What their land failed to produce, the sea offered to supplement.
 And so the Norse frequently engaged in various maritime pursuits, such as fishing, seal and walrus hunting, and trade.